kygx-legend/kygx-legend.github.com/_posts/2013-03-28-about-ubuntu.md

 ---
 layout: post
 title: "about ubuntu"
-description: "Remember some issues at Ubuntu"
+summary: "Remember some issues at Ubuntu"
-category:
+category: Ubuntu, tools
-tags: [Ubuntu]
 ---

 __1.Turn off the independent graphic card__